General Ordinance 9, 2024 Sec. 2-65 Human Relations

 Sec.
 2-65 Human Relations Commission.

-The Common Council of the City of Terre Haute finds that prejudice and the practice of invidious discrimination in employment, housing, public accommodations, education, and financing practices against any individual or group based on race, color, religion, national origin, age, gender, sexual orientation, marital status, or physical or mental disability are a menace to the public peace and welfare, inimical to democracy, and harmful to the health and welfare of our citizens.
-The Common Council of the City of Terre Haute desires to better serve the residents of the City of Terre Haute and in an attempt to better meet the purpose of eradicating prejudice and the practice of invidious discrimination.
-The Common Council of the City of Terre Haute deems that it is necessary and appropriate and in the best interest of the residents of the City of Terre Haute to establish the Human Relations Commission.
+The Common Council of the City of Terre Haute finds that all citizens deserve equitable access to opportunities, regardless of race, religion, color, sex, national origin, ancestry, sexual orientation, gender identity, disability, housing status, or status as a veteran.
+The Common Council of the City of Terre Haute desires to build a vibrant, thriving, and unified community.
+The Common Council of the City of Terre Haute deems that it is necessary and appropriate and in the best interest if the residents of the City of Terre Haute to establish the Human Relations Commission.

 (1) To assist in the elimination of discrimination in Terre Haute, there is hereby created a Commission to be known as the Terre Haute Human Relations Commission.